revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

-- Hive Partition is a way to organize large tables into smaller logical tables based on data of columns; one partition for each distinct value.
-Hive, tables are created as a directory on Hadoop distributed file system such as HDFS.
-A table can have one or more logical tables, that correspond to a sub-directory for each logical table partition, inside a table directory.
+- Hive Partition is a way to organize large tables into smaller logical tables based on data of columns; one partition for each distinct value.Hive, tables are created as a directory on Hadoop distributed file system such as HDFS.A table can have one or more logical tables, that correspond to a sub-directory for each logical table partition, inside a table directory.

-- Hive Bucketing (Clustering) is a method to split the data into more manageable files using number of buckets to create.
-The value of the bucketing column will be hashed by a user-defined number into buckets.
+- Hive Bucketing (Clustering) is a method to split the data into more manageable files using number of buckets to create.The value of the bucketing column will be hashed by a user-defined number into buckets.

 </details>
 </blockquote>

 ---

 55. If you have a bucketed table then can you take those records to Sqoop directly.

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)